 On top of federal laws, each state in the U.S. has unique medical waste disposal regulations and departments with the authority to regulate this disposal.
 In the case of OSHA regulations, twenty-nine states have allowed federal OSHA to enforce these programs in their state—but this does not include state environmental, drug enforcement, and transportation agencies that might have overlapping authorities.

-It is crucial that medical waste generators familiarize themselves with relevant local laws.
+Medical waste generators must familiarize themselves with relevant local laws.
 The Environmental Compliance Assistance Platform (EnvCAP) has developed a comprehensive tool that can help you determine the applicable laws for your state.

 Check out EnvCAP’s regulated medical waste state-locator tool here.